 Your brain may be the central intelligence, but the body and the brain work together to create one living, breathing, thinking entity.
 This may not be a popular opinion, but I believe the entire body is intelligent, every part of us.
 So much so that when the body experiences pain, so does our mind, and when the mind experiences it, so does our body.

 Yes, it’s a holistic perspective of us as whole beings.
 It’s the viewpoint that what affects one system, affects all systems.
-And by the end of today’s episode, you’ll learn how negative emotions can be destructive to this amazing, holistic machine we call our body.
+And by the end of this article, you’ll learn how negative emotions can be destructive to this amazing, holistic machine we call our body.
 And, if we are able to free ourselves from repressed negative emotions, positive thinking flows through us naturally as a result.
 So expect me to touch on positive thinking a couple times throughout.

 I’ve led a very square lifestyle for most of my life.
 I never partied, did drugs or drank with everyone else, so I was typically the outsider in my peer group.
 Everything I did, I did from a reserved place.
 I was conservative.
 I came out of childhood with insecurities and high standards.
 I was my own moral compass, and made decisions not to do many things in life that most people when they’re young, do.